Girv98/asca-rust/doc/doc.md

 V > [+long] / _C#       ;; A vowel becomes long before a consonant at the end of a word C > * / V:[+long]_#     ;; A consonant at the end of a word before a long vowel elides

-(or by using variable substitution)
+(or by using reference substitution)

 V=1 C > 1:[+long] / _#
 ```